Skip to content

 Dictionary of values#

-To log metadata from a Python dictionary, like a training configuration, assign the value with an equals sign (=).
+To log metadata from a Python dictionary, like a training configuration, assign the value with an equality sign (=).
 Your Python dictionary will be parsed into a Neptune namespace automatically.

 run["parameters"] = {